- Not Fee assured

 - Verified this account

 Julia qualified from Manchester University in 1994.
-She completed her Rheumatology training, sub-specialising in Sport and Exercise Medicine, in 2006.
+She completed her Rheumatology training, sub-specialising in Sport and Exercise Medicine, in 2006 since which time she has worked solely in this sector.
 She is Clinical Lead for the NHS service in Musculoskeletal, Sport and Exercise Medicine which provides services for adults and children/adolescents.
 She began working for the English Institute of Sport in 2008, which provides a network of medical services for elite athletes in Olympic and Paralympic sports.
 Julia has extensive multi-sport experience in athletes of all ages and has particular interests in bone stress and bone health, specific female athlete problems and problems related to high volume training.

 Areas of interest